Trenton Public Schools: Board of education

-The district's board of education is comprised of seven members who set policy and oversee the fiscal and educational operation of the district through its administration.
-As a Type I school district, the board's trustees are appointed by the mayor to serve three-year terms of office on a staggered basis, with either two or three members up for reappointment each year.
-Of the more than 600 school districts statewide, Trenton is one of 15 districts with appointed school boards.
+The district's board of education is comprised of nine members who set policy and oversee the fiscal and educational operation of the district through its administration.
+As a Type II school district, the board's trustees are elected directly by voters to serve three-year terms of office on a staggered basis, with three seats up for election each year held (since 2023) as part of the April school election.
 The board appoints a superintendent to oversee the district's day-to-day operations and a business administrator to supervise the business functions of the district.